LLNL/shroud/docs/statements.rst

    rather than adding the intent or type before cdesc or capsule.

    The non-mixin groups add capsule/cdesc later since it is from api(cdesc).

+   When using cdesc as an argument, declare the local variable using cxx_var, not cxx_local_var.
+This is the name used in the declaration.
+   For example, c_mixin_local-string* which defines std::string.